Absence of quantum optical coherence in high harmonic generation

 This corresponds to the harmonic amplitudes $\chi_q(\mathcal{E}_\alpha)$ and the physical electric field amplitude $\mathcal{E}_\alpha$ evaluated at $\mathcal{E}_\alpha = 0$.
 However, already the harmonic amplitudes obtained from the semi-classical dipole moment expectation value in \eqref{eq:chi_general}, driven by the classical field $\mathcal{E}_\alpha =0$, would lead to a vanishing dipole moment, and thus, a vanishing harmonic spectrum.
 This implies that photon number states are not capable of driving the process of HHG in the limit used to obtain the general result \eqref{eq:solution}.

-\textit{Optical coherence in HHG.} We have seen that driving the process of HHG with a mixture of coherent states over all phases $\rho_{\abs{\alpha_0}}$ is still possible despite the vanishing mean electric field amplitude.
+\textit{Quantum optical coherence in HHG.} We have seen that driving the process of HHG with a mixture of coherent states over all phases $\rho_{\abs{\alpha_0}}$ is still possible despite the vanishing mean electric field amplitude.
 In the following we discuss an other crucial consequence of this observation.
 Interestingly, the mixed driving state in \eqref{eq:mixed1} does not exhibit quantum optical coherence in the sense of non-vanishing off-diagonal density matrix elements in the photon number basis.
 This can be seen when rewriting the mixture

 which is diagonal in the Fock basis and does therefore not have quantum optical coherence \cite{molmer1997optical, van2001quantum}.
-Since we have seen that this initial field state allows to generate high harmonic radiation for sufficiently large field intensities, it is now interesting to analyze the coherence properties of the harmonic radiation in the case of driving the process by light fields without optical coherence.
-This allows to answer the question \textit{if the harmonic radiation is coherent when driven by incoherent radiation?}
+Since we have seen that this driving field state allows to generate high harmonic radiation for sufficiently large field intensities, it is now of interest to analyze the coherence properties of the harmonic radiation in the case of driving the process by light fields without optical coherence.
+This allows to answer the question: \textit{What are the quantum coherence properties of the harmonic radiation when driven by incoherent radiation?}

 We therefore look at a single harmonic mode $q$ by tracing the state \eqref{eq:solution} over the remaining modes $q^\prime \neq q$.
 Since each state in the mixture is a product state we have

 We can now use the $Q$ function for the mixed initial state, and that in the limit of large field amplitudes $\mathcal{E}_\alpha$ considered above each exponential can be written as a $\delta$-function